The Bridegroom is coming back! Are you prepared for it?

 What an encouragement!
 God who calls us into an uncompromising life of Lordship, is in full knowledge of our weaknesses, struggles and inabilities.
 He has already made provision for our sin, so we can be in victory against condemnation!
 Such grace is for those who repent of our sin-led attitudes, and decide to be King-led.
 Salvation is always an issue of our heart’s posture, not ability to perform.

-Today, when I lead anyone in prayer to confess Christ as Lord, I make sure I explain to them what Lordship means – how from sin-led, they will need to be King-led henceforth.
-This attitude means everything to what being a Christian is all about.
-I explain to them the attitude of Lordship in our hearts is more important than our actual performance – whether we do achieve 100% obedience to the Lord (see additional resource: Kehilanews’ article: The Concept of Sin from a Hebrew Perspective).
-I explain to them that if their attitudes are such, Christ’s provision of grace will be with them as promised in Romans 8:1.
-They will not be condemned in their struggle.
+Today, when I lead anyone in prayer to confess Christ as Lord, I make sure I explain to them what Lordship means – how from sin-led, they will now choose to be King-led.
+This heart posture / attitude is everything to what being a Christian is about. (see additional resource: Kehilanews’ article: The Concept of Sin from a Hebrew Perspective).
+If our heart posture is right, Christ’s provision of grace (Rom 8:1) will be on us as it was on Paul.
 God’s grace is more than able to help disciples through their enslavement to sin, towards an increasingly free (John 8:32), King-led life.
 This is the true power of salvation that is missing from a nominal church.